vernemq/vmq-docs/configuration/file-auth.md

 > Creates a new password file.
 If the file already exists, it will be overwritten.

-` `
+`<no option>`

-> When run with no option, It will create a new password and append it to the password file if exists.
+> When run with no option, It will create a new user and password and append it to the password file if exists.
 Does not overwrite the existing file

 `-D`